usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 ## Pinging Your Chip

-To test your setup, now is a good time to see if you can communicate with your microcontroller.
+Now is a good time to see if you can communicate with your microcontroller.
 Try running the following command:

 ```bash
 sudo avrdude -c serialupdi -p t1616 -P "/dev/ttyUSB0" -b 57600 -v -v -v